RuthAndRoth/Ruth2/Documentation/Packaging/README.md

 # Packaging Content

-The contents of the Ruth2 distribution boxes in-world
+The contents of the Ruth2 distribution boxes in-world.

 Note that in-world content represented here will have file extensions that may not be present in the names in inventory so they will render